-A weave break is a period that women remove their hair extensions to allow their hair down usually wearing it in it’s natural state.
-Despite how much we love extensions ladies it’s essential to care for your hair in between hairstyles by conditioning, keeping it hydrated and treated.
+A weave break is a period that women remove their hair extensions to allow their hair down usually wearing it in its a natural state.
+Despite how much we love extensions ladies it's essential to care for your hair in between hairstyles by conditioning, keeping it hydrated, and treated.

 If you're a beauty on a budget my recommended products to use are Cantu, they have a huge variety of inexpensive hair care products.
 My personal favorite is the Shea Butter Leave-In Conditioning Treatment and repair cream.